dempfi/ayu/README.md

 ## Sublime Text 2
 Add this lines to your user settings *Preferences > Setting - User*:

-_Sublime Text 2 version may have some glitches, if you notice something, please file and issue._
+_Sublime Text 2 version may have some glitches, if you notice something, please file an issue._

 For dark theme:
 ```json